chihab/dotenv-run/README.md

 # @dotenv-run/cli

-`@dotenv-run/cli `is a standalone CLI that can be used to run a script with environment variables defined in a .env file.
+`@dotenv-run/cli `is a standalone CLI that can be used to run a script.

 ```sh
 ❯ npx dotenv-run